angelali1479/college-data-cluster-analysis/README.md

 ![alt text](https://github.com/angelali1479/college-data-cluster-analysis/blob/main/Screen%20Shot%202020-10-19%20at%208.12.04%20PM.png)

 **Cluster 1:**
-Compared to the other clusters, cluster 1 has the largest amount of standard deviations above the average for percentage stem major.
+Compared to the other clusters, cluster 1 has the largest amount of standard deviations above the average for percentage STEM major.
 Both instructional expenditures per student and median earnings of students 10 years after entry were only slightly above average while the mobility rate was the closest to average out of all the clusters.
 Cluster 1's only variable with a below average standard deviation is percentage social science.
 It would seem that the high percentage of stem majors does not have much of a relation to mobility rate, since mobility rate for this cluster is almost average.

 **Cluster 2:**